 The 10-14-day tour packages provide unlimited opportunities to play and experience.
 You might find it highly interested in a luxury cruise trip around the legendary Halong Bay.
 Also, the UNESCO Bay is ideal for squid fishing, dining in a cave, or helicopter adventure.
 And if you visit Phu Quoc Island, see the local natural pearls, swim in the transparently blue water, and relax at Vinpearl Phu Quoc.
 About the Mekong Delta, ensure that you experience the animated floating markets, listen to the Southern modern folk opera, and enjoy the fresh fruits.
 During the mealtime, there are lots of yummy dishes to savor, while the main item is rice….
 See details of Vietnam tour 12 days here !

 Vietnamese Food for the Dutch Visitors

 The good culinary advice in Vietnam for the Dutch travelers is to try some dishes to evaluate their flavors and aroma.
 Each day of the tour packages, you enjoy a menu of the Vietnamese food; so please be open-minded to try them out.
-While the Northern region is famous for ‘Hanoi Pho’ and rice crab noodle, the Central Vietnam has Quang Noodle and Hue mussel rice.
+While the Northern region is famous for ‘Hanoi Pho’ and rice noodle with grilled fish, the Central Vietnam has spring rolls and Hue mussel rice.
 And if you see the Southern zone, let’s cherish braised fish in clay pot, sweet-and-sour fish soup, and crispy pancake.